Smart Export Guarantee for businesses

 How do I know if I have the correct meters?

-If you're not sure, get in touch with your current energy supplier.
-They'll be able to tell you if you have a smart meter and if it's capable of reporting exports on a half-hourly basis.
+If you’re unsure and a British Gas customer, contact us and we’ll check whether you have a smart meter and confirm if it’s capable of recording exports on a half-hourly basis.

 How do I get an export meter reading?

-A: How you identify the export meter reading you need to give us will depend on the type of meter you have.
+How you identify the export meter reading you need to give us will depend on the type of meter you have.
 It's always best to check your meter specifications on how to do this for your type of meter.
+These may be available in a User Manual (if you have one), or you can contact us if you have any problems locating the export meter reading.

 If you have a smart meter, the export reading will be available on the display on the smart meter itself.
 To access the export meter reading you will need to press the button, or buttons on your smart meter to scroll through the information on the meter display or select the export register from a menu system – it will depend on the type of smart meter you have installed.